Here are some updates about lake accesses and travel conditions on Lake Winnie as of January 7, 2021.

-#9 Two Resorts, Becker’s and McArdle’s Closed Temporarily As of 2-26-19.
+#9 Two Resorts, Becker’s and McArdle’s have open access as of 2-12-2020.
 McArdles and Becker's cooperate to maintain a system of plowed roads that provide access from the public landing located on the west side of the lake.
-Accessed via Trappers Drive NW just south of McArdle’s Resort, this is an excellent landing for vehicles towing wheel houses.
+Accessed via Trappers Drive NW just south of McArdle’s Resort, this is typiclly an excellent landing.

 This access is open to the public, and there is a drop box provided for folks who are willing to make a free will donation.
 I'd suggest $12.00 which is the low end rate at most other resorts on the lake. >> Becker's Resort 218-665-2268 or McArdle's Resort 218-665-2212